 Title: Director, EPI; Professor of Medicine (Infectious Diseases)

-Research Interests: Food-borne illnesses, food safety, drug resistant tuberculosis, malaria
+Research Interests: Influenza, Zika, cholera, food-borne illnesses, food safety, drug resistant tuberculosis, malaria

 Curriculum vitae: PDF